 I encourage you to take control of your technology.
-I started 2020 with some amazing technology.
+I started 2021 with some amazing technology.
 I had my electronics ready for a life of satellite office work and coffee on the go.
-Then came Corona.
+But, the continuing Corona pandemic made that type of work impossible.
 At first, I thought my creative technology plans would be wasted.
 But, that notion could not be further from the truth.
 My technology helped me get through the year in some amazing ways.

 Don’t let your technology boss you around.

 Some people are threatened by technology.
 They buy their gadgets, figure out one way to use them, and then use the technology that way forever.
 I am not one of those people.
 When it comes to technology, I love finding new ways to use what I have.

 One of my favorite things about technology is that my computer, tablets, and phone all work together.
 I can do most of the things I do on any of the devices.
 This means if I am without a device, or need to let someone borrow something, I am still able to keep moving with no problem at all.

 - Combine the Roku television with the portability of the Microsoft Surface Go

 - Portable battery pack for computing on the run

 - Create an electronic bullet journal with OneNote

 Combine the Roku television with the portability of the Microsoft Surface Go